 In line with the requirements of the Fire and Rescue Service National Framework 2018, MFRA publish an Integrated Risk Management Plan (IRMP).
-The IRMP requires the Authority to identify all foreseeable risks and develop plans to manage those risks which may affect the community of Merseyside, regional authorities and national authorities.
-A new IRMP 2017-20 was approved by the Fire Authority and published on 23rd February 2017.
-This IRMP continues to affirm the Authority's commitment to maintain operational response times despite continuing reductions in Government financial support.
+The IRMP requires the Authority to identify all foreseeable risks and develop plans to manage those risks, which may affect the community of Merseyside, regional authorities and national authorities.
+A new IRMP 2021-24 was approved by the Fire Authority and published on 30th June 2021.
+The IRMP included proposals to meet the challenges it faces whilst aspiring to continue to deliver an excellent service to the residents of Merseyside.
+The IRMP takes into account existing and emerging risk(s), demand and vulnerability such as; the ageing population of Merseyside; socio-economic vulnerability to fire and other risks; impact and requirements of the Grenfell enquiry report; impact of fire and rescue service inspection; marine and weather-related incidents such as flooding; and the increased risk of terrorism.
+In general, our work to deliver against the IRMP has progressed well and ensures the Authority's commitment to maintain operational response times despite continuing financial challenges.
 The IRMP aims to match resources to demand by having more fire appliances available during the day to attend emergency incidents and deliver home and business safety advice, with numbers decreasing as demand decreases during the evening.